Coyote-31/tree-sitter-eu4mod/README.md

 ## 📄 Description

 This package is a global **grammar parser** for **EU4** files.
-Focusing on developers working on EU4 mods and providing them a grammar parser able to handle any file in EU4 directory for modding purpose.
+Focusing on developers working on EU4 mods and providing them a grammar parser able to handle any extension's file listed below in EU4 directory for modding purpose.

 ### How to install :